How to Prevent Elderly Parents From Giving Money Away: 9 Essential Tips

 Sign #3: Unexplained Financial Difficulties

-If your parent suddenly has trouble paying for bills or other common expenses, it could be a sign their money is going elsewhere.
+If your parents suddenly have trouble paying for bills or other common expenses, it could be a sign their money is going elsewhere.

-Pay close attention to the flow of your parent’s money and be extra careful to spot irregularities.
+Pay close attention to the flow of their money and be extra careful to spot irregularities.

-If your parent suddenly can no longer pay their utility bill, they may be losing money to a scammer.
+If your parents suddenly can no longer pay their utility bill, they may be losing money to a scammer.

 Sign #4: Sudden Love Interest